JonyBepary/HardCandy-Jekyll-Mod/README.md

 - change 404 Page (svg taken from [Henry W](https://codepen.io/henrywr/pen/XezdRr)  )
 - Future dated posts are not *automatically rendered* FIX !
 - add a integrated GUI editor. and CMS-style graphical interface name **Jekyll Admin**. ([Check in bellow in Configuration document](https://github.com/JonyBepary/HardCandy-Jekyll-Mod#Jekyll Admin))
-- and many other small modification that i don't remember correctly.
+- and many other small modification & bug-fix that i don't remember correctly.

 ### Upcomming in this Mod!!!

 - Adding Optimization Script or plugin (Under Devlopment). which can speedup this blog into a another level.
-- Google page insight Score 98.